Vansitha/food-ordering-mobile-App/README.md

 # Food Ordering Application

 Your typical food ordering application.
+But with most of the bells and whistles removed.

 ### Screenshot